Gone Dec 20 – Jan 5 para nuestros Luna de miel.

 We, people of color, are not seen for our complex personhoods.
 But we should be.
 Our personhoods embody a multitude of identities and histories – races, culture, gender, age, migration, displacement.
 We live them every moment, and our multiple, intersecting identities come into play in our engagement with people and politics.
 For farmers of color, these intersections are particularly rich.
 A conversation about race is not and cannot be separated from a conversation about farming, food systems, and sustainability—and vice versa.

 When Bittman—or any white person in a position of power, from conference organizers to social media mavens—chooses not to talk about race, or passes the mic so others can talk about it, we see another example of how white people think about race: as a separate topic.
 White people seem to need too often to designate a separate time and place to talk about race.
-Last year’s Young Farmers Conference offered concurrent tracks about the Farm Bill and about race.
+At another young farmer conference I attended in 2016, they offered concurrent tracks about the Farm Bill and about race.
 True, the Farm Bill provides substantial funding for nutrition programs, farm technical assistance, and other food and farming programs.
 But historically, it began as a tool to support white farmers, explicitly excluding black farmers.
 This history, its legacy, continues to have an effect.
 The Farm Bill and race are not separate topics.

 The same holds true for discussions of land access, marketing, seed sourcing, and every and all farm topics.
 We don’t need special sessions about race, we need race to be meaningfully included as a topic in all of our discussions.
 If you don’t know how race is relevant to say climate smart farming, don’t assume it doesn’t—ask someone who might know.
 Our conversations need to be integrated—and please consider the full weight of that word—if we are to create systemic change.